kaihowl/dotfiles/README.md

 ## components

-There's a few special files in the hierarchy.
+There are a few special files in the hierarchy.

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.
 - **topic/\*.zsh**: Any files ending in `.zsh` get loaded into your environment.
-- **topic/path.zsh**: Any file named `path.zsh` is loaded first and is expected to setup `$PATH` or similar.
+- **topic/path.zsh**: Any file named `path.zsh` is loaded first and is expected to set up `$PATH` or similar.
 - **topic/completion.zsh**: Any file named `completion.zsh` is loaded
-  last and is expected to setup autocomplete.
+  last and is expected to set up autocomplete.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get